 Let us apply Eq.(\ref{Dfun}) to the simplest case of the eigenfunction statistics in the Wigner-Dyson random matrix theory.
 In this case the variables of the super-matrix $Q_{i}$ are locked to their values at $i=n$.
 Thus there is no integration in Eq.(\ref{generating}) whatsoever and we obtain:

 Then Eq.(\ref{Dfun}) immediately gives for $\beta=2$ Wigner-Dyson RME the Gaussian eigenfunction distribution:

 Note that the Gaussian form of the distribution function is not a consequence of the Gaussian distribution of the entries of ${\bf H}$ but rather a consequence of the {\it central limit theorem} at any distribution of independently fluctuating entries which variance matrix $A_{ij}$ does not depend on $i-j$.
-One can show that for the orthogonal Gaussian ensemble $\beta=1$ it deviates from the Gaussian:
+One can show that for the orthogonal Gaussian ensemble $\beta=1$ and for the symplectic Gaussian ensemble $\beta=4$ it deviates from the Gaussian: